Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Applications to the analysis of Gravitational Wave data

 \subsubsection{Noise spectral model mismodeling}

-Our next step is to test this framework in a different setting, which focuses on mismodeling the PSD of the noise.
-This situation is a bit closer to reality, because in many cases the true statistical properties of a detector noise are not directly accessible.
-In practice, we simulate a mismodeling situation by plugging the wrong PSD model of the noise to the likelihood function of Eq.~(\ref{eq:gaussian}), (\ref{eq:whittle_llh}) and~(\ref{eq:hypf}).
+Our next step is to test this framework in a different setting, which focuses on mismodeling the PSD of the noise. {This situation is a bit closer to reality, where we start making some assumptions about the underlying PSD of the noise.} {\normalfont This will be the case for LISA around the~$\mathrm{mHz}$ level, due to the unknown contribution of the stochastic signal generated by astrophysical populations~\cite{Babak:2023lro, Pozzoli:2023kxy,karnesis21,korol22,LISACosmologyWorkingGroup:2022jok}.}

+In practice, we simulate a mismodeling situation by plugging a wrong PSD model of the noise to the likelihood function of Eq.~(\ref{eq:gaussian_llh}), (\ref{eq:whittle_llh}) and~(\ref{eq:hypf_whitened}).
 Since our signal is almost monochromatic, this translates to an overall PSD level difference between the true and adopted models for the noise.
-We use the same source signal as before (see Table~\ref{tab:ucb_params}), and simulate data for an observation duration of $T_\mathrm{obs} = 1~\mathrm{year}$.
-In these conditions, the true SNR of the source is computed to be $\rho = 122.7$.
-We then simulate the noise by assuming a different parameter set from Eq.~(\ref{eq:sim_psd_params}), given by
+We use the same source signal as before (see Table~\ref{tab:ucb_params}), and simulate data for an observation duration of $T_\mathrm{obs} = 1~\mathrm{year}$. { Using a PSD based on Eq. (\ref{eq:sim_psd_model}) and assuming that the values of Eq. (\ref{eq:sim_psd_params}) correspond to the ``correct" noise levels, we obtain a signal-to-noise ratio (SNR) of $\rho =\sqrt{\langle h|h\rangle} = 122.7$.

+Next, we assume that we do not know the ``correct" noise levels and are forced to guess, adopting a different, ``wrong" PSD, using Eq. (\ref{eq:sim_psd_model}), but with the ``wrong" values},

-which means that by adopting the above model, we greatly underestimate the level of the noises by a factor of $n_\mrm{level}^{(\mrm{true})} = 1.57$ at the particular emission frequency of the binary.
+which means that by adopting the above model, we greatly underestimate the level of the noise by a factor of $\sim 1.57$ at the particular emission frequency of the binary.
+We then sample the parameter space with parallel tempering MCMC~\cite{eryn} { and investigate three different cases}. \begin{enumerate} \item The {\it first} parameter estimation analysis was performed by adopting the standard Gaussian likelihood ($\Lambda_{\cal N}$) of Eq.~(\ref{eq:gaussian_llh}), and assuming the ``wrong" PSD levels of Eq. (\ref{eq:sim_psd_params_wrong}) for the noise.

+\item The {\it second} investigation was analyzed using the Whittle likelihood ($\Lambda_{\cal W}$) of Eq.~(\ref{eq:whittle_llh}), {with a model of the PSD that represents a flat PSD spectrum around the frequencies of interest ($f_{\rm min}= f_0 - 1~[\mathrm{mHz}], f_{\rm max}= f_0 + 1~[\mathrm{mHz}]$) multiplied by a single parameter $n_{\rm level}$.
+For $n_{\rm level}=1$, we take the PSD to be the value given by Eq.(\ref{eq:sim_psd_model}) at $f=f_0$, but in which the ``wrong'' parameters of Eq. (\ref{eq:sim_psd_params_wrong}) were used.
+By fitting for the free parameter $n_{\rm level}$, we essentially search for a correction to the adopted ``wrong'' PSD.}

+\item Finally, a {\it third} case that we consider, is to use the Hyperbolic likelihood formulation ($\Lambda_{\cal H}$) of Eqs.~(\ref{eq:hypf_whitened},\ref{eq:ritheta}), again assuming the { ``wrong" PSD} parameters of Eq. (\ref{eq:sim_psd_params_wrong}) for the noise. {Here, we allow the free parameters $\alpha$, $\delta$ of ($\Lambda_{\cal H}$) to offset the wrong assumption of the PSD.
+This application highlights one of the advantages of the Hyperbolic likelihood, which is the detection of any deviations from a given assumed noise model, or any kind of departures from the assumed Gaussianity of the residuals. }